Gimliboy/beerhead/README.md

 # Models
 Contains the concept drawings and the model, created with blender.
 The character will be rigged and defined with some animations.

+# Usage
+Use a live server, e.g. with the live server Plugin in VS Code.
+Essential since the model is stored locally.